Free NVIDIA-Certified Professional: AI Infrastructure (NCP-AII) Practice Questions

 A data center team is evaluating an upgrade from DGX H100 to DGX H200 systems for their large language model training workloads.
 They need to understand the key hardware differences.
 What are the primary memory improvements in the H200 GPU compared to the H100?

-- H200 features 141GB HBM3e memory with 4.8 TB/s bandwidth, compared to H100's 80GB HBM3 with 3.35 TB/s bandwidth - a 76% capacity increase and 43% bandwidth improvement
+- H200 moves to 141GB of HBM3e memory at 4.8 TB/s of bandwidth, up from the H100's 80GB of HBM3 at 3.35 TB/s

 A systems administrator is configuring driver persistence on a DGX H100 system to reduce GPU initialization latency for containerized inference workloads that start and stop frequently.
 What is the correct method to enable driver persistence, and what benefit does it provide?